kajal-52/Testing-with-JUnit-/README.md

 # MockingWithMockito
-using Mockito framework for unit testing with Junit
+using Mockito framework for unit testing with Junit4